ryuuguu/Electoral-Cartogram-Unity/README.md

     uses new HexGrid - refactored to separate display from hex coordinate management UI refactored to remove instantiating unneeded GameObjects still slow but much faster
+    changed from using SetActive() to hide votes to using SetSiblingIndex(), much faster.

   UIHexGridCanada2 - some optimizations on RegionController
     RegionList is a tree structure.
 It is static after creation.